federicocarboni/scarpet-ls/README.md

 ## Features

--   Documentation on hover for variables and functions.
+-   Documentation on hover for variables and functions including built-ins.
 -   Go-to-definition for variables and functions.
--   Autocomplete for local variables and functions.
+-   Autocomplete for local and built-in variables and functions.

 ## Limitations

 Error reporting is still not very accurate and autocomplete depends on it in some places, making autocomplete not work sometimes.

-Autocomplete and documentation on hover do not support built-in functions (yet).
+Not all built-in functions can be autocompleted or show documentation.

 Most of the language server protocol is not implemented, e.g. formatter, signature help...